Logiqx/gps-guides/guidance/fit/README.md

 ## FIT vs GPX

+Author: Michael George

+Created: Jan 2023

 ### Overview

 Prior to reading this section you will need to understand the significance of Doppler-derived speeds.
-A separate article provides a quick [overview](doppler-speed.md) of why Doppler-derived speeds are preferrable to speeds derived from positional data.
+A separate article provides a quick [overview](../doppler/README.md) of why Doppler-derived speeds are preferrable to speeds derived from positional data.

 With a prior understanding of the differences between Doppler-derived speed and speed derived from positional data we can compare the [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) and [FIT](https://developer.garmin.com/fit/protocol/) formats.
 When exporting tracks for speed analysis, always choose the FIT file format in preference to GPX: